 Are you looking for some fun and unusual ways to give your students practice with adjectives?

-Here are some easy ideas to keep on hand for practice or a quick review.
+Here are some easy activites for practicing adjectives or doing a quick review.

 Try These Simple Ideas to Make Work with Adjectives Thrilling